Complete Format Guide — Updated 2026

 Should I use JPEG or PNG for my website?

-Use JPEG (or WEBP) for photographs and realistic images — it achieves much smaller file sizes.
+Use JPEG (or WEBP) for photographs and realistic images — it achieves much smaller file sizes (3–10× smaller than PNG for photos).
 Use PNG for logos, icons, and graphics with text or sharp edges where lossless quality is required.
-For maximum performance, convert both to WEBP.
+For maximum performance, convert both to WEBP with fallbacks.

 Is WEBP better than JPEG?

 Yes, for web use.
 WEBP achieves 25–35% smaller file sizes than JPEG at equivalent visual quality.
 It also supports transparency (unlike JPEG) and animation.
-The only downside is that very old browsers don't support it, but 95%+ of users have WEBP-compatible browsers.
+With 97%+ browser support in 2026, WEBP should be your default format for all web images.
+The only remaining use case for JPEG is email campaigns (some clients still don't support WEBP) and maximum legacy compatibility.

 When should I use PNG instead of JPEG?

-Use PNG when you need: (1) transparency/alpha channel, (2) lossless quality for logos or text, (3) screenshots or UI images where sharp edges matter.
-For photographs, JPEG or WEBP is always better.
+Use PNG when you need: (1) transparency with smooth alpha blending, (2) lossless quality for logos or text, (3) screenshots or UI images where sharp edges matter, (4) print-quality archiving.
+For photographs, JPEG or WEBP is always better — PNG photos are typically 3–5× larger with no visible quality benefit.

-What is the best image format for SEO?
+What is the best image format for SEO in 2026?

-WEBP is the best format for SEO because it produces the smallest file sizes, which directly improves page load speed and Core Web Vitals scores — both Google ranking factors.
+WEBP is the best format for SEO because it produces the smallest file sizes, which directly improves page load speed and Core Web Vitals scores — both confirmed Google ranking factors.
+A page using WEBP images typically loads 20–30% faster than the same page using JPEG, which improves LCP scores and reduces bounce rates.
 Use WEBP with a JPEG fallback for maximum compatibility.

 Can I convert JPEG to PNG without quality loss?

 Converting JPEG to PNG won't recover lost quality — the data discarded during JPEG compression is gone permanently.
-However, the PNG file will be a lossless copy of the JPEG.
-The file size will be much larger, but no additional quality will be lost in the conversion.
+However, the PNG file will be a lossless copy of the JPEG, meaning no additional quality will be lost in the conversion.
+The file size will be much larger (typically 3–5×), but the visual quality stays the same as the JPEG source.
+Only convert JPEG to PNG if you need to add transparency or edit the image.

 What image format does Google recommend?